quantumfate/quantumhome/README.md

 A quick summary of what has been set up with critical information will be dumped in a `webservices.json` file in [resources](https://github.com/quantumfate/quantumhome/tree/main/resources).

+## Filesystems

+The Playbook does NOT format drives.
+Some commands might not work if drives are not formatted.

 ## The actual playbook

-The [run.yml](run.yml) will run the task `ssh_juggle_port` in case the security ssh port is not yet cofigured on the target hosts - that means the target hosts will only allow request from the `security_ssh_port` and deny all other requests.
+The [run.yml](run.yml) will run the task `ssh_juggle_port` in case the security ssh port is not yet cofigured on the target hosts - that means the target hosts will only allow request from the `security_ssh_port` and will deny all other requests.
 When the `security_ssh_port` is not configured, the playbook connects with `default_ssh_port` but sets sshd to expect incoming connections on the `security_ssh_port` in the subsequent run.
 Once that is done the playbook will connect to all hosts again by executing the `ssh_port_juggle`.
 This will make sure that the correct `security_ssh_port` is set BEFORE the iptable role will block all requests on not defined ports.
 This will prevent you from having to set the port manually.
 Allowing request from port 44 in sshd config and allowing requests from port 22 and denying requests from all other ports in iptables will lock you out of your server for ever without manually mounting the drives.
 As a protective measure the iptable role wont be executed if the right conditions aren't met.

 The playbook will handle security and runs all roles in a specific order against the target.
 Consult each role Readme.md for exact explanation what the role is doing.